mrgreentech/pam/README.md

 -   **build:** `npm run build`

-    It starts by linting all the less files in the source with `stylelint`.
-    After that gulp takes over and starts of by cleaning the build folders and copying the less source files to the build folder.
-Then files are concated and stamped with license banners.
-Now the less can be parsed to css which result in the `pam.css` file.
-The final step is to minify the css and then prepare the styleguide build by copying `pam.css` to the `styleguide` folder.
-Now it's time to build the styleguide and when that's done a file size report is shown in the console.
+    Runs `gulp build` which first cleans the build folder and then copies the source files after that some files needs to be concatenated.
+Now it's time to lint, parse and optimize styles and scripts.
+The build process finishes of by building a style guide and a size report.

 -   **dev:** `npm run dev`

-    This is the one to use for local development of PAM and it's kind of a mind bender.
-It starts of by doing a `build`, after that it runs browsersync and onchange in parallel.
-So that when a change in the `src` folder is done a build is triggered and when the files in the `build` folder is updated browsersync updates the browser with the changes.
+    Use this for local development of PAM.
+It starts of by doing a `gulp dev`, after that it runs browsersync and watch in parallel.
+So that when a change in the `src` folder is done a dev build is triggered and when the files in the `build` folder is updated browsersync updates the browser with the changes.

 -   **dist:** `npm run dist`